-- Prepare traffic estimates for planning studies, design projects, road user costs, maintenance, and other purposes, as needed. - Administer statewide traffic forecasting contracts and provide quality review for traffic projections made by the MPOs and planning consultants. - Maintain databases that track traffic forecasts and traffic forecast parameters.
+- Prepare traffic estimates for planning studies, design projects, road user costs, maintenance, and other purposes, as needed. - Administer statewide traffic forecasting contracts and provide quality review for traffic projections prepared by the MPOs and Project Development consultants. - Maintain databases that track traffic forecasts and traffic forecast parameters.
 Make databases available to other users and offices.
-Maintain the traffic forecasting web page as a tool for other users. - Maintain and update internal traffic forecasting tools (e.g. ESAL spreadsheets; turning movement spreadsheets). - Provide future year forecasting of K-factors/D-factors for the Highway Performance Monitoring System (HPMS) and compare result with TRADAS outputs. - Update ESAL tables utilizing available 2009 and 2010 vehicle classification data - Update ESAL Forecasting for Superpave computer program - Update the annual Traffic Forecast Report (TFR) utilizing KTC. - Participate in Regional Forecaster User's Group.
-This group includes forecasters from surrounding states that are trying to identify the state of practice for traffic forecasts. - Host/Facilitate the Traffic Model Users Group, which is a peer group for traffic forecasters and traffic modelers composed of members from government, academia, and the private sector. - Participate in Caliper workshops held at adjacent States, foster a peer exchange with such agencies regarding statewide model and regional models. - Update the KySTM model to 2010 conditions including the incorporation of socio-economic data from existing county-wide models.
-Forecast future KySTM to 2040.
-Document the process. - Conduct studies to better calibrate and validate models.
+Maintain the traffic forecasting web page as a tool for other users. - Maintain and update internal traffic forecasting tools (e.g. ESAL spreadsheets; turning movement spreadsheets). - Provide future year forecasting of K-factors/D-factors for the Highway Performance Monitoring System (HPMS) and compare result with TRADAS outputs. - Participate in Regional Forecaster User's Group.
+This group includes forecasters from surrounding states that are trying to identify the state of practice for traffic forecasts. - Host/Facilitate the Traffic Model Users Group and a TransCAD workshop for traffic forecasters and traffic modelers composed of members from government, academia, and the private sector. - Participate in Caliper workshops held at adjacent states, foster a peer exchange with such agencies regarding statewide model and regional models. - Create city, county, multi-county, regional models as needed for Project Development - Conduct studies to better calibrate and validate models.
 Extend peer review of large MPO models and coordinate model updates as needed for small MPO models. - Identify areas needing an area-wide model.
-Develop small area and county-wide models using a standardized interface.
+Develop models using a standardized interface.